Local History Discussion Group January 2026 Notes

 At the library you can scan your photos and slides to create digital family albums and slideshows; and even use one of the Circut machines, and other Creation Station equipment, to help you create a special paper family history album.

-Hi everyone, here are the Local History Photos of the Week!
+Hi everyone, here are the local history photos & vintage newspaper of the week.

-Local History Photo 2: Hotel Casale, Corning, N.Y.
+Local History Photo 2: Indian Monument, Painted Post, N.Y.
+(Circa 1930s)

 Have a great weekend everyone,